Ka1wa/khaiii-rs/README.md

 khaiii-rs = "0.4"
 ```

-## Rust version requirements
+## Requirements
+The following software is required to use khaiii-rs:
+* CMake 3.10 or up
+* Python3
-khaiii-rs was developed with Rust 1.65.0 but should with most stable Rust versions as well.
+* Stable Rust. (khaiii-rs was developed with Rust 1.65.0 but should work with most stable Rust versions)

 ## Version of khaiii
 Currently this library requires khaiii 0.4.
 The source for khaiii is